Possible sources of income in addition to your student funding include taking a gap year, part-time work, and holiday jobs.

 - Many UK universities also offer placement years, year in industry programmes or sandwich courses integrated into their degree courses.
 These can be a great experience and good for graduate employability.
 Such programmes normally take place between the penultimate and final years of a degree.
 An annual salary of £13–15,000 for a sandwich/placement year is about the average across the UK.

-- Vacations, too, offer an opportunity to earn cash whilst developing skills for your CV.
+- Holidays, too, offer an opportunity to earn cash whilst developing skills for your CV.

 - Such work experience can be casual, formalised as a placement or intership via an organisation such as www.step.org.uk, or as part of a sponsorship programme.